dynarithmic/twain_library_source/binaries/64bit/README.md

 ### How to distinguish between full and partial logging DLLs
 Since the names of the DLL's are the same, there are a few ways to distinguish which one is being used:

-1) Inspecting the properties of the DLL will show **[Logging+]** in the **Product Name** section if the DLL has full logging enabled.
+1) Inspecting the properties of the DLL will show **[Logging+]** in the **Product Version** section if the DLL has full logging enabled.
 You can use Window's File Explorer or other utility to inspect the properties of a DLL file.

 2) Calling **DTWAIN_SetTwainLog** will show **[Logging+]** in the header information when the log is started.